Updated on December 15, 2022, with new data about the risks associated with rear-end truck crashes.

 A dump truck caused a chain-reaction crash on I-94 in Racine County, WI that injured 10 people on Saturday, August 10th, 2019.
 The crash happened when the dump truck crashed into traffic that was slowing down in a construction zone in the southbound lanes of I-94 near Ten Mile Road.
 Rescue crews transported ten people who were injured in the crash.

-At approximately 11:00am on June 19, 2019 a semi truck traveling near Highway 20 in Caledonia, WI crashed through a bridge barrier over I-94, pushing the concrete median divider into oncoming traffic, causing three cars to crash into it.
-The driver of a second semi truck, traveling behind the three cars, swerved to avoid catastrophically hitting them, causing his semi to go off the bridge and fall the road below which lead to a fire and explosion.
-The drivers of both semi trucks were fatally injured in the crashes and multiple victims were transported to area hospitals with serious to critical impact and burn related injuries.
-Police are calling the driver of the semi-truck that went over the bridge a hero for sacrificing his life to safe the occupants of the three cars in front of him.
+At approximately 11:00 am on June 19, 2019, a semi-truck traveling near Highway 20 in Caledonia, WI crashed through a bridge barrier over I-94, pushing the concrete median divider into oncoming traffic, causing three cars to crash into it.
+The driver of a second semi-truck, traveling behind the three cars, swerved to avoid catastrophically hitting them, causing his semi to go off the bridge and fall on the road below which led to a fire and explosion.
+The drivers of both semi trucks were fatally injured in the crashes and multiple victims were transported to area hospitals with serious to critical impact and burn-related injuries.
+Police are calling the driver of the semi-truck that went over the bridge a hero for sacrificing his life to save the occupants of the three cars in front of him.

-On the morning of June 13th, 2019, the driver of a Freightliner semi truck on I-94 near Radio Drive failed to slow down when traffic in front of it began to stop.
-The truck struck one vehicle from behind which lead to a chain-reaction of further crashes involving two additional vehicles.
-The driver of the vehicle struck by the semi, 33 year old Andrew Russ, was pronounced dead at the scene.
-39 year old Bonnie Brewer Rizzardi sustained non-life threatening injuries and was transported to Region’s Hospital.
+On the morning of June 13th, 2019, the driver of a Freightliner semi-truck on I-94 near Radio Drive failed to slow down when traffic in front of it began to stop.
+The truck struck one vehicle from behind which led to a chain reaction of further crashes involving two additional vehicles.
+The driver of the vehicle struck by the semi, 33-year-old Andrew Russ, was pronounced dead at the scene.
+39-year-old Bonnie Brewer Rizzardi sustained non-life threatening injuries and was transported to Region’s Hospital.

-9 Hospitalized After Semi Crash on Chicago’s Kennedy Expressway
+Semi Crash on Chicago’s Kennedy Expressway Injures 9

 Our truck accident law firm helps victims and families harmed by semi-truck accidents nationwide.
 Contact us for a free consultation by filling out the form below, calling 1-888-377-8900, or texting 612-261-0856.